mariuszmspace/my-links/README.md

 * [Authenticator](https://github.com/heptio/authenticator) - A tool for using AWS IAM credentials to authenticate to a Kubernetes cluster -- `Golang`
 * [Awesome Docker](https://github.com/veggiemonk/awesome-docker) - Massive Docker collection -- `collection`
 * [Awesome Kubernetes](https://github.com/ramitsurana/awesome-kubernetes) - Collection -- `collection`
+* [Banzai Cloud](https://github.com/banzaicloud) - Kubernetes based, open source, multi-cloud with all the good stuff baked in (Prometheus, CICD pipelines, and more) CHECK THIS -- `various lang`
 * [Buildah](https://github.com/containers/buildah) - A low-level interface to core-utils, build container images with the scripting language of your choice without using Dockerfiles, compare to Podman -- `Golang`
 * [cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers -- `Golang`
 * [cert-manager](https://github.com/jetstack/cert-manager) - Automate the management and issuance of TLS certificates from various issuing sources -- `Golang`